 5 min read · Cost

-Exterior painting cost in Truckee sits above the foothill band because the work is different.
-Substrate damage at the freeze line is more common; the build season is short; mountain freight adds material cost on premium product.
+Exterior painting cost in Truckee sits above the foothill band because the work itself is harder.
+At roughly 5,800 feet, freeze-thaw cycling damages substrate more aggressively than valley UV, the build season is short, and mountain freight adds cost on premium product.
+We scope prep and substrate repair on site, and your written estimate governs the final number.

 The main cost drivers in Truckee